 Before you begin the registration process, you may wish to review the registration steps below.
 You will need to satisfy all of the criteria in order to register with the Postgraduate Medical Education Office.

-Please note that the online registration system will be available on April 3, 2018 and that you must be registered by June 29, 2018 to commence your training on July 1, 2018.
+Please note that the online registration system will be available on April 1, 2019 and that you must be registered by June 27, 2019 to commence your training on July 1, 2019.
+A late fee of $50 will be applied to all registrations after June 27.
+Please note that the CPSO, CMPA, and Queen’s will be closed on July 1, 2019.

 You will log into the Registration System using your Queen’s NetId and Password.
-You will be guided through each step of the registration process.
+You will be guided through each step of the registration process, and further information about each step is provided below.
 For some requirements, you will not be permitted to proceed until you have completed the necessary pre-requisite steps.

 Verify all details provided in the personalized letter of appointment.
 The academic year is from July 1 to June 30.
 Confirm your acceptance of the Letter of Appointment.
 If the details are not correct, do not accept the letter of appointment.
 Contact the Postgraduate Medical Education Office at email@example.com or by calling (613) 533-2543.